qizongtai/scModules/README.md

 -   `add_metadata()` adds new metadata to the existing metadata.
 It also checks the cell IDs when merging; If cell IDs doesn’t match between original and added metadata, users will have an option to proceed or stop the `add_metadata()` function.
 -   `check_mtx_meta()` checks if cell IDs in gene-cell matrix and metadata are matched in order.
 It returns a logical value.
 -   `match_mtx_meta()` check if cell IDs in gene-cell matrix and metadata are matched in order.
 It also checks the cell IDs when merging; If cell IDs doesn’t match between original and added metadata, users will have an option to proceed or stop the match_mtx_meta function.
 It returns a matched gene-cell matrix.
+##### Transformation
+-   `log2cpm()` transforms the the cpm values into log2 space.
+Formular is log2(cpm/scale +1).
+By default, the scale is 10 for single cell RNA-seq data.
+Need to change scale to 1 if bulk RNAseq data.
+-   `norm_row()` row-wise(gene-wise) z-score normalization for the gene-cell matrix.
+Center opitons are mean and median.
+There is no scaling by default.
 ##### Regular QC
 -   `geneset_percent()` calculates the percentage of counts originating from a set of features.
 -   `filter_cell_bymeta()` filter cells in the gene-cell matrix by the feature settings from metadata.
 It returns both the filtered gene-cell matrix and metadata.
 It checks cells IDs before filtering and requires same number of cells.
 -   `filter1_cell()` filters cells in the gene-cell matrix by user-specified settings.
 It returns a cell-filtered mtx.count.
 -   `filter2_gene()` filters genes in the gene-cell matrix by user-specified settings.
 Note, it returns a gene-filtered mtx.cpm.
 ##### Advanced QC
 -   `detect_db()` detects doublets using four well-developed method: three methods (scdDblFinder, hybrid score from scds, doubletCells algorithm from scran) are based on single cell experiment objects and one method (DoubleFinder) is based on Seurat object.
 Doublets were identified by combining the results of these alternative methods.
 For each method, we set the expected doublet rate at 0.6%, per 500 cells per sample.
 Cells classified as doublets by all three single cell expereiemnt based methods or all four methods.
 (Micheal: at least two methods if the three).
-##### Transformation
+##### Signature Score
--   `log2cpm()` transforms the the cpm values into log2 space.
-Formular is log2(cpm/scale +1).
-By default, the scale is 10 for single cell RNA-seq data.
-Need to change scale to 1 if bulk RNAseq data.
--   `norm_row()` row-wise(gene-wise) z-score normalization for the gene-cell matrix.
-Center opitons are mean and median.
-There is no scaling by default.
 -   `geneset_score()` calculates the signature score for the given geneset.
 For each cell, a relative expression score was defined by subtracting the average expression of the gene signature in a cell by that of a control gene set.
 The control gene set was defined by dividing all analyzed genes into 30 bins by average expression level, and for each gene in the gene signature randomly sampling 100 genes from the same bin. highest cell signature score less than (1 + conf_int)* the second highest signature.
-##### Signature Score
 -   `type_score()` assigns cell type to individual cells by the highest signature score of a cell type.
 Cell will be classified as unresolved if highest cell signature score less than (1 + conf_int)* the second highest signature.
+##### Dimension reduction
 -   `hvg_generow()` identifies the highly variable genes based on stand deviation.
 The number of gene is defined by <top> argument.
-##### Dimension reduction
 -   `run_pca()` runs a PCA dimensionality reduction on a gene-cell matrix.
 -   `extract_pc()` extracts the first 2 (by default) principal components (PCs) from the PCA object returned by run_pca function.
 Number of PCs extracted can be change by npc.
 -    `run_umap()` runs the Uniform Manifold Approximation and Projection (UMAP) dimensional reduction on a gene-cell matrix.
 It returns an umap obj = matrix: cells x umap.2dimensions.
 As n_neighbors increases, UMAP connects more and more neighboring points when constructing the graph representation of the high-dimensional data, which leads to a projection that more accurately reflects the global structure of the data.
 At very low values, any notion of global structure is almost completely lost.
 As the min_dist parameter increases, UMAP tends to "spread out" the projected points, leading to decreased clustering of the data and less emphasis on global structure.
+##### Graph-based clustering
 -    `knn_cluster()` computes the k.param nearest neighbors for a given feature-cell matrix or cell-feature matrix (set transposed =T in this case).
 It also computes the weight for edges using 1-correlation ecoefficiency.
 The graph based clustering methods can be chosen from Louvain, walk_trap and infomap by <method> parameters.
 -    `snn_cluster()` computes the k.param nearest neighbors for a given feature-cell matrix or cell-feature matrix (set transposed =T in this case).
 It also computes shared nearest neighbors (SNN) and construct a SNN graph by calculating the neighborhood overlap (Jaccard index) between every cell and its k.param nearest neighbors.
 -    `wide_gcluster()` transforms the data.frame from long format to wide one.
+##### Differentially expressed genes
 -    `de_genes()`  finds markers differentially expressed in each cluster or identity group by comparing it to all of the others.
 For each comparison, a new UMI matrix was created containing only the relevant cells.
 It was then log2(CPM/10+1)-transformed, filtered to only keep highly expressed genes, and mean-centered.
 P-values were corrected using the Benjamini-Hochberg method.

 ### Module2